Ishnoor-Singh/meetingAnalyzer/README.md

 - ```short.mp4``` contains an example video that the example code uses to return an example classification

 ## backend
-The backend directory contains all of the files relating to the backend
+The backend was implemented through the use of Express to handle our logic for the endpoints and Mongoose which handles recording meeting reports into a database.
+The backend directory contains all of the files relating to the backend and also includes information regarding our automatically generated documentation using Sphinx.

 ## frontend
 The frontend directory contains all of the files relating to the frontend of the project which is written in React.